bbenchoff/bbenchoff.github.io/pages/Babelscope.md

 x86 and ARM are too complex and have variable instruction lengths.
 RISC-V is nearly perfect with a fixed instruction width and simple addressing.
 In fact, this project could have been written for RISC-V and would have been much more 'legitimate' in the eyes of the the audience that's reading this.
 If anyone is going to replicate this project, I would suggest RISC-V, with the caveat that it wouldn't necessarily have a display output.
 I needed that, so I went with CHIP-8.

-### Theoretical Implications

-This is not a fuzzer, because instead of generating random input, I'm seeing if a random _program_ runs.
-It's not genetic programming, because there's no fitness function.
-It's not the [Superoptimizer](https://dl.acm.org/doi/pdf/10.1145/36177.36194), because I'm looking for _all_ programs that do _something_.
-There are CS papers going back to the 60s that touch on this, but until now we haven't had the compute to actually do this.
-This isn't computer science, because there's no real condition of success.
-This isn't machine learning, because I'm not training anything to get better.
-This isn't art, because it's random data without intent.
-It's more like astronomy.
-I'm pointing a telescope at $10^{10159}$ random 4 kilobyte binaries and cataloging whatever strange objects I happen to find.

-You know the movie _Contact_?
-You know the book?
-In the last chapter of the book, the main character looks a trillion digits into pi, in base 11, and finds a perfect circle, rendered in ones and zeros.
-In the book, that’s a sign of something greater.
-That's not what I'm doing here.
-I just built the telescope, and I'm looking for anything interesting.

 ## Conclusion

 <div class="side-image">
   <div class="side-text">
-    <p>I am immensely pissed off at this project.
-Not because I did it, but because it would have been so much easier if I had access to resources.
-This is a compute-bound problem, solved by writing a little bit of CUDA, and it takes __weeks__ to find a single 8-element sorting algorithm.
-There are better ways to do this; it's a highly parallelizable problem and there are already data centers running hundreds of thousands of GPUs at full tilt.</p>
+    <p>I am immensely pissed off at this project, but not because I didn't find anything.
+Given enough time -- on the scale of entire lifetimes -- something would eventually fall out of the random data stuffed into a computer.
+This is a compute-bound problem, solved by writing a little bit of CUDA, and it would take months to find a single algorithm that sorts a handful of registers or finds a Newton-like square root algorithm There are better ways to do this; it's a highly parallelizable problem and there are already data centers running hundreds of thousands of GPUs at full tilt.</p>
     <p>Just imagine: instead of training a new LLM model, we could have novel sorting algorithms being spat out of a machine every few minutes.
 With enough compute, you could brute-force new graph traversal strategies.
 New compression techniques.
 Whole classes of useful code might just fall out of noise, if we had enough eyes on it.</p>
   </div>
   <div class="side-image-container">